 1. What’s the difference between a social media policy and a social media agreement?

-3. How often should contracts be updated?
+3. How often should social media contracts be updated?

 4. Are verbal agreements valid in social media marketing?